 Ever since early childhood, we have had the need and desire to connect and bond with others.
 It’s not any difference in the workplace.
 Your employees spend so much time together.
 It’s only natural that they would want to make connections and bonds during this time.

-An effective way to help employees achieve fulfilment is by increasing peer interactions in the workplace.
+An effective way to help employees achieve fulfillment is by increasing peer interactions in the workplace.